 Recognising Sediment in Drains

-Sediment in your plumbing system may not always be obvious, but there are tell-tale signs that can alert you to its presence.
+Sediment in your plumbing system may not always be noticeable, but there are tell-tale signs that can alert you to its presence.
 A key indicator is a noticeable decrease in the speed at which water drains from fixtures such as your kitchen sink or bathroom sink.
 When water drains more slowly than usual, it may suggest an accumulation of sediment along with other debris.

 Another common cause of blocked drains is the build-up of soap scum and grease, especially prevalent in the kitchen.
 Grease build-up, combined with natural debris and food waste, can adhere to the inside of pipes, attracting more sediment and gradually leading to severe blockages.